I’ve always thought of Google as the all-knowing, omnipresent computer onboard the starship USS Enterprise from Star Trek.

 It’s the end of SEO as we know it.

 One of the new methods it’s using to judge a site’s relevance is by looking at “social” signals.

 When you “like” something on Facebook or tweet about it, Google wants to know.
 Other than hooking everyone up to a brain wave sensor, this is one of the best ways for Google to tap into the global consciousness.

 Social media posts such as “XYZ hotel had terrible service” or “had a great time at ABC hotel” are valuable to Google.
 They are much harder to artificially manufacture on a large scale than back-links.
 These social signals are starting to play a much bigger role in search results served up by Google and most other search engines.

-This is also the reason Google has ploughed huge resources into Google+ which is their answer to Facebook and Twitter.
+This is also the reason Google has plowed huge resources into Google+ which is their answer to Facebook and Twitter.

 The Best Form of SEO

-Many businesses have been ploughing huge resources into gaming search engine results.
-The results are dubious and often short lived.
+Many businesses have been plowing huge resources into gaming search engine results.
+The results are dubious and often short-lived.
 In some cases it can cause negative results if Google catches on to what you’re doing – and sooner or later they will.